It's Murder!

-It's Murder! is a 1977 feature-length movie shot on Super 8 film directed by Sam Raimi while he was still in college.
+It's Murder! is a 1977 feature-length crime film shot on Super 8 film directed by Sam Raimi while he was still in high school.
 It was co-written and produced by Raimi and Scott Spiegel, and stars both Raimi and Spiegel.
 Raimi's first directorial work, it co-stars his frequent collaborator Bruce Campbell.

 Plot

 The film tells the story of a family whose uncle is murdered.
 The son (Sam Raimi) gets everything because he is in the will.
 A detective (Scott Spiegel) is trying to find out who murdered the uncle while avoiding ending up dead as well.